pavanichella12/tavern_research_neural_network/README.md

 The original paper analyzed 310 political speeches from the 2016 US presidential campaign, identifying over 19,000 instances of audience applause and developing models to predict when applause occurs.

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- Original research by Jon Gillick and David Bamman
-- The "Please Clap" dataset and methodology
-- PyTorch and Streamlit communities for excellent tools
-- Political speech data from C-SPAN and PennSound archives

-## 📞 Contact

-For questions or collaboration opportunities, please open an issue or contact the project maintainer.

----

-**🎉 Happy Training!
-Show them what you've learned about neural networks!**